Biden unveils plan allowing hundreds of thousands to gain US citizenship

 The move will affect more than 500,000 spouses of US citizens.
 About 50,000 noncitizen children under age 21 — whose parents are married to a US citizen — will also be eligible.

-In a White House speech, Biden pitched the new executive action as a “common-sense fix” to a “cumbersome” system already in place.
+In a White House speech, Biden pitched the new executive action as a “common-sense fix” to the “cumbersome” system that is already in place.

 “Under the current process, undocumented spouses of citizens must go back to their home country, for example to Mexico, to fill out paperwork to obtain long-term legal status,” he explained.